Becoming

 Concolor's monitor - a study in Palpatine

-My monitor - chibis and kitties (can you tell we're getting burned out by this point?)
+My monitor - chibis and kitties (can you tell we're getting burned out

 The new Entei mask (without the gray part)